What Does Black Tea Taste Like?

 There are two varieties of Darjeeling: First flush and Second flush.
 The first flush means they are the first leaves of the year.
 These leaves are often more flowery and lighter.
 A couple of months later comes the second flush producing leaves that are darker with a fruitier aroma.

-Leaves harvested later in the year (after the second flush) are of lower quality and therefore have limited distribution outside of India.
+Leaves picked later in the year (after the second growth) are not as good and are typically only sold in India.

 Ceylon black tea

-Upcountry teas are lighter - lighter color as well as flavor.
-Mid-country Ceylon is more full-bodied with a strong, rich aroma.
-Low-country tea is still strong and rich, but typically the leaves are of lower quality.
+Upcountry teas are lighter in color as well as flavor.
+Mid-country leaves areย more full-bodied with a strong, rich aroma.
+Low-countryย leaves areย still strong and rich, but typically the leaves are of lower quality.ย

 Breakfast tea